gvwilson/thirdbit/teaching/online.md

 courses, but many discussions of the effectiveness of such courses ignore this survivor bias.

-What most enthusiasts also didn't realize was that MOOCs and other forms of online education were just the latest in a long series of proposals to use machines to teach.
+Many enthusiasts also didn't realize that MOOCs and other forms of online education were just the latest in a long series of proposals to use machines to teach.
 As [[Watters2014](biblio.html#watters-monsters)] has chronicled, every innovation in communications from the printing press through radio and television to desktop computers and now mobile devices, has spawned a